ItalyPaleAle/ddup/README.md

 - `domains`: Array of domains to manage
   - `recordName`: The DNS record to update (e.g., "api.example.com")
-  - `ttl`: Time to live for DNS records
+  - `ttl`: Time to live for DNS records.
+A short value is preferred to ensure faster failover from failed deployments.
+The default value is 120 (seconds, equivalent to 2 minutes)
   - `endpoints`: Array of endpoints for this domain
-    - `name`: Friendly name for the endpoint
+    - `name`: Friendly name for the endpoint, used for logging (optional)
     - `url`: HTTP URL to check for health status
     - `ip`: The IP address to include in DNS records when healthy
     - `timeout`: Request timeout for this specific endpoint